Of all the nutrients that vegans must pay attention to, Vitamin B12 is at the very top of the list.

 Despite the clear need to take this nutrient seriously, you may run into vegans who insist that there’s no reason to take a B12 supplement.
 These people confidently assert, “I’ve been vegan for eight years, never take B12 supplements, and I’m in perfect health.”
 But meanwhile, they’re all twitchy and something just isn’t right.
 In many cases these people will experience a health crisis, return to eating meat, and then tell the world that a vegan diet leads to failed health.
 Unfortunately, having a productive dialog with these folks is generally futile, just like there’s no reasoning with the Vegan Police.

 Why do some vegans seem to take pride in spurning B12 supplements?
-It’s because back in the 1980s and 1990s several prominent vegan advocacy books downplayed the need for vegans to take B12.
+Perhaps the cause traces back to the 1980s and 1990s, when several prominent vegan advocacy books downplayed the need for vegans to take B12.
 Because these books cited early and unreliable research, misinformation regarding B12 got a giant head start on the truth.

 Why B12 Supplements Make Sense